Of the many Polish immigrants successfully carving out a career in the UK construction industry, Jacob Lorek may have the most intriguing past.

 Though it didn’t at first.
 His savings fast depleting, Lorek took a job working the night shift at a food processing plant in South London.
 With work beginning at 10.30pm, the aspiring entrepreneur slept by day and spent his evenings circling networking events.

 A chance meeting at one gathering put him in the path of a distant relative from Poland who was running a small construction firm in Aldershot.
 Lorek persuaded the relative to bring him on board in a business development capacity.

 And so began a frenzied period of graft for Lorek.
-From his £400-a-month bedsit in Aldershot, Lorek would take the 6am train to London, often not returning until 10 at night.
-In his Tesco suit, he filled his days with meetings he’d set up with wealthy prospects, pitching the company’s services for extensions and home renovations.
+From his small flat in Aldershot, Lorek would take the 6am train to London, often not returning until 10pm.
+Throughout the day he filled his days with meetings he’d set up with wealthy prospects, pitching the company’s services for extensions and home renovations.

-“What I quickly realised was that people buy into people not ideas,” says Lorek.
+“What I quickly realised was that people buy into people not ideas”

 A steady flow of lucrative new contracts followed.
 From bread-and-butter construction work, Lorek and his relative suddenly found themselves catering to London’s élan, employing large teams of builders and engineers in some of the capital’s most well-heeled neighbourhoods.
 His knack for business development now the company’s biggest asset, he was made a partner in the rebranded business.

 With Lorek driving it forward, the company began to carve out a name for itself in high-net-worth circles.
 The firm’s Aldershot base was exchanged for a Richmond postcode.
 In its first year operating as Finch Lockerbie the company’s turnover topped £2.7 million.